cs1302uga/cs1302-c4-alpha/README.rst

 A *functional requirement* defines a specific behavior between program inputs and outputs, and a collection of functional requirements describes how a program should function.
-If your submission satisfies a functional requirement listed in this section, then the requirement's point total is added to your grade.
+If your submission satisfies a functional requirement listed in this section, then the requirement's point total is added to your submission grade.

 cs1302.game.ConnectFour
 -----------------------